davidikin45/Blazor/README.md

 * Older browsers might not be supported
 * Initial app downloaded is larger
 * HttpClient, EF Core
+* Have built-in support for loading configuration data from appsettings.json and environment specific configuration data from appsettings.{environment}.json.

 ## Example Mixed
 ```